 We are a leading international dairy company with a focus on yogurt.
 We have significant sales in the U.S. yogurt market, growing international sales outside of the United States, and leading market positions in the Italy, U.K. and Greek yogurt markets.
-We have grown from our origins in Greece in 1926 to become an international company with sales in approximately 39 countries in Europe, the Americas, Asia and Africa.
-For the year ended December 31, 2019, we generated sales of \$494.3 million and EBITDA of \$81.3 million.
+We have grown from our origins in Greece in 1926 to become an international company with sales in approximately 32 countries in Europe, the Americas, Asia and Africa.
+For the year ended December 31, 2020, we generated sales of \$521.3 million and EBITDA of \$115.5 million.

-We market, advertise and sell our yogurt worldwide under the $FAGE^{\textcircled{B}}$ $Total^{\textcircled{B}}$ brand.
+We market, advertise and sell our yogurt worldwide under the FAGE[®] Total[®] brand.
 We believe that this highly recognized brand conveys an image of superior taste, quality and authenticity and enables us to enter new markets, expand our business in existing markets and bring new products to market.
 Our yogurt brand is the fourth largest yogurt brand in the United States in terms of sales, and our plain yogurt is the leading plain yogurt in the U.S. market in terms of sales.
-For the year ended December 31, 2019, approximately 58.7% of our sales and 48.7% of our EBITDA were generated in the United States and 41.3% of our sales and 51.3% of our EBITDA were generated in Europe, primarily in the United Kingdom, Italy and Greece.
-For the year ended December 31, 2019, our sales breakdown by geography was 58.7% in the United States, 26.0% in Europe (mainly the United Kingdom and Italy) and other markets, and 15.3% in Greece.
+For the year ended December 31, 2020, approximately 56.7% of our sales and 46.5% of our EBITDA were generated in the United States and 43.3% of our sales and 53.5% of our EBITDA were generated in Europe, primarily in the United Kingdom, Italy and Greece.
+For the year ended December 31, 2020, our sales breakdown by geography was 56.7% in the United States, 28.1% in Europe (mainly the United Kingdom and Italy) and other markets, and 15.2% in Greece.

 The products that we manufacture are produced in our state-of-the-art, highly automated facilities in the United States and Greece.
 Our U.S. manufacturing facility, located in Johnstown, New York, started commercial production in April 2008 and is the largest of our facilities in terms of production capacity.
 It manufactures yogurt products for the U.S. market and the rest of the Americas.
 We have two facilities in Greece: one for yogurt products and a second for cheese products.
-Our total number of full-time employees as of December 31, 2019 was approximately 891.
-We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{\text{(B)}}$ products in approximately 50,000 of their stores in approximately 39 countries, primarily in the United States and throughout Europe.
+Our total number of full-time employees as of December 31, 2020 was approximately 841.
+We distribute our products to approximately 300 grocery store chains, which sell $FAGE^{(0)}$ products in approximately 50,000 of their stores in approximately 32 countries, primarily in the United States and throughout Europe.
 We also sell our products to bakeries, confectionaries, dairy stores and other smaller convenience stores.

-For the year ended December 31, 2019, we had sales of \$494.3 million and EBITDA of \$81.3 million.
-Sales and EBITDA for the year ended December 31, 2018 amounted to \$551.9 million and \$86.9 million, respectively.
+For the year ended December 31, 2020, we had sales of \$521.3 million and EBITDA of \$115.5 million.
+Sales and EBITDA for the year ended December 31, 2019 amounted to \$494.3 million and \$81.3 million, respectively.

-As we continue to grow our business and increase our sales volumes in Europe, particularly in the United Kingdom and Italy, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility in Luxembourg.
+As we continue to grow our business and increase our sales volumes in Europe, particularly in the United Kingdom and Italy, we plan to supplement our production capacity at our Greek facilities with additional production capacity in Europe by constructing our New Manufacturing Facility.
 We plan to employ the same state-of-the-art technology and processes in the New Manufacturing Facility that we use in our U.S. production facility.
 When fully operational, we anticipate that the New Manufacturing Facility initially will contribute an additional 40,000 tons of yogurt production capacity annually.
-The completion date of the New Manufacturing Facility cannot be determined due in part to delays in securing the required licenses from the Luxembourg authorities.
+The completion date of the New Manufacturing Facility cannot be determined due in part to the timing of securing the required licenses from the relevant authorities once a final location of the New Manufacturing Facility is chosen.